aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployments.md

 ```

-As you see the newly created image `newproduct.png` is not exist now , as it is not been copied while the creation of the Docker image.
+As you see the newly created image `newproduct.png` is not exist now , as it is not been copied while the creation of the container image.
 In order to help the team solve this issue we need a `PersistentVolume` contain the images.
-That can be shared across multiple pods if the team want to scale horizintally.
+That can be shared across multiple pods if the team want to scale horizontally.

-Now that we have a better understading of EKS Storage and Kuberneties objects.
-On the next page, we will talk more about EFS CSI Driver and how we can Utilize it to create a persistent storage on Kuberneties using Dynamic Provisioning on Elastic file system.
+Now that we have a better understanding of EKS Storage and kubernetes objects.
+On the next page, we will talk more about EFS CSI Driver and how we can utilize it to create a persistent storage on kubernetes using dynamic provisioning on Elastic File System.